jamie-allen/sdisruptor/presentation/preso/presentation.md

 .notes Locks, extremely non-performant due to context switching in the kernel which suspend threads waiting on a lock until it is released
 Note that during a kernel context switch, the OS may decide to perform other tasks not related to your process, thus losing valuable cycles
 CAS semantics are much better, since no kernel context switch is required for lock arbitration, but the processor must still lock its instruction pipeline to ensure atomicity and introduce a memory barrier to ensure that changes are made visible to all threads
-Memory barriers are used by processors to indicate sections of code where the ordering of memory updates matters - all memory changes appear in order at the point required (note: compilers can add software MBs in addtion to the processor's, which is how Java's volatile keyword works)
+Memory barriers are used by processors to indicate sections of code where the ordering of memory updates matters - all memory changes appear in order at the point required (note: compilers can add software MBs in addition to the processor's, which is how Java's volatile keyword works)
 Processors only need to guarantee that the execution of instructions gives the same result, regardless of order, and thus perform instructions out of order frequently to enhance performance
 Memory barriers (volatile) specify where no optimizations can be performed to ensure that ordering is correct at runtime